neelsmith/concmdplugin/README.md

 # concmdplugin

-Gradle plugin for using markdown files with concordion
+A gradle plugin for using markdown files with concordion.